 I’ve grown accustomed to taking road trips on my own.

 To no surprise, I returned home this past summer from my experience as the Program Manager of our Orphans of Beijing journey with thousands of photos.
-In no way have I finished culling the collection to my favorites, but I knew from the start that a few were going to stand out; specifically, the above image of Mung Yi, one of the orphaned children with whom our group interacted on a daily basis, being one of my favorites.
+In no way have I finished culling the collection to my favorites, but I knew from the start that a few were going to stand out; specifically, the above image of Mung Yi, one of the children at the Chinese orphanages with whom our group interacted on a daily basis, being one of my favorites.

 Children in the China Little Flower program (our service partner in Beijing) will often travel to the Jingdu Children’s Hospital via the overnight train to receive medical services ranging from routine check-ups to any variety of surgeries.
 Consequently, our group was fortunate enough to help two children, Mung Yi and Jong Jong (not pictured), return from our base at the Jingdu Children’s Hospital to their orphanage home in Baotou, Inner Mongolia.
 Seeing Mung Yi and Jong Jong sitting in the crowded train station with wide, expectant eyes and their few worldly possessions packed into one little bag was one of the most heartbreaking things I have ever witnessed.
 Yet just as I was starting to digest the gravity of their circumstance we locked eyes, and for a few brief moments a familiar face was enough to dissolve a world of uncertainty.